Intermesh/groupoffice-docs/using/email.rst

    Share folder

-Note that the username should be the IMAP username and not the Group-Office username.
+Note that the username should be the IMAP username and not the GroupOffice username.
 When the folder is shared it doesn't automatically subscribe it for the users.
 So they have to subscribe to the folder before they can use it.
 You can read about subscribing in the next chapter.